- spark plugs

-Spark plugs - What are the top 3 brands according to mechanics?
+Spark plugs - Top 3 brands according to mechanics

 In 2019, spark plugs were the sixth most common repair booked through AutoGuru.

 With so many spark plug jobs booked in every year, we were curious to find out what the top brands were that mechanical experts rely on to provide the spark for their customers.

 So with that in mind, we turned to the 1,700 expert mechanics on AutoGuru, because we knew they’d have a pretty good idea of what brands you, as customers, should be asking for when getting new spark plugs.